First time freshmen, transfer students and students who wish to apply for associate or bachelor’s degree programs.

 What should I do if my roommate and I do not get along?

 In the event that you are paired with someone that you are incompatible with, your RA or RD will assist you in having a mediated conversation with your roommate to come to a mutually beneficial outcome.
 If the situation is found to be irresolvable, the individual who initiated complaint will be offered the opportunity to switch to a space in a new room.
 RAs will complete Roommate Agreements with their residents during the first two weeks of the Fall semester to help put in writing any mutual expectations.
-Additionally, we offer a Room Change Week after the second week of classes wherein any student can move to a new space, no questions asked.
-(Students will still need to complete the Room Change paperwork with their RD).

 What is the visitation policy?